Bloomsday: United States

 Washington, D.C. – The Georgetown Neighborhood Library, located at 3260 R Street, NW, in Washington, D.C. held a marathon dramatic reading of Ulysses beginning 9 June and concluding on 16 June 2014 (Bloomsday).
 Twenty-five writers, actors, and scholars read Ulysses aloud in its entirety, a project which took more than 33 hours.
 The reading concluded with opera singer Laura Baxter performing Molly Bloom's soliloquy in its entirety, a feat taking 2 1/2 hours by itself.

 Philadelphia – The Rosenbach Museum & Library is home to Joyce's handwritten manuscript of Ulysses.
-The museum first celebrated Bloomsday in 1992, with readings by actors and scholars at the Borders Books in Center City Philadelphia.
+The museum first celebrated Bloomsday in 1992, with readings by actors and scholars at the Borders in Center City Philadelphia.
 The following June 16th, it began the tradition of closing the 2000-block of Delancey Street for a Bloomsday street festival.
 In addition to dozens of readers, often including Philadelphia's mayor, singers from the Academy of Vocal Arts perform songs that are integral to the novel's plot.
 Traditional Irish cuisine is provided by local Irish-themed pubs.
 In 2014, the Rosenbach's Bloomsday festival went on the road, with two hours of readings at the main branch of the Free Library of Philadelphia, an hour of readings at Rittenhouse Square, and concluded with five hours of readings on the steps of the museum, at 2008–10 Delancey Street.

-New York City has several events on Bloomsday including formal readings at Symphony Space and informal readings and music at the downtown Ulysses' Folk House pub.
+New York City – New York has several events on Bloomsday including formal readings at Symphony Space and informal readings and music at the downtown Ulysses' Folk House pub.
 The Irish American Bar Association of New York celebrates Joyce's contribution to the First Amendment, with an annual keynote speech named after John Quinn, the Irish-American lawyer who defended Joyce's New York publishers in their obscenity trial in 1922.
 In 2014, New York celebrated Bloomsday with "Bloomsday on Broadway," which includes famous actors reading excerpts of the books, and commentators explaining the work between segments.
 The 2016 celebration includes a juried competition for the Best Dressed Molly and Leopold Bloom, selected from among attendees by a blue-ribbon panel including image strategist Margaret Molloy several design figures.